actionschnitzel/PiGro-Aid-/README.md

 - If you have installed PiGro via Package you can check for updates in the About TAB.
 - If you have installed PiGro via the official Repo APT will handle the updates.

+#### Work on the next major update takes more time than expected.
+-Many backend changes
+-Comfortable and simpler UI
+-More functions

+#### Hope in January '24 everything is done.
+As always, bug fixes & smaller patches for the latest version come as soon as possible.

 ---

 # :exclamation: Important